 |Fairy Glen Skye||3 miles (5.5 km)||Visit this enchanting glen near Uig on this easy walk on Skye.
 Fairy Glen is a must see when visiting the Uig area.|

 The walk starts from the Uig Hotel and follows a winding country lane to the beautiful glen.
 It's about a 1.5 mile walk from the hotel to the prettiest areas of the glen.

 In the glen you will find waterfalls and pretty pools surrounded by little hills.
+There's also a small loch in the shape of Lochan Mor.
 You can climb the hills and Castle Ewen (a tall rocky outcrop) for a lovely view over the area.
 It's a great place for photography and, if the weather is good, a picnic.
 Geologists will also love the interesting rock formations.